HYBRID EVENT: Join us in person in Singapore or attend virtually from anywhere.

 Biography:

-Dr. Safiullah Pathan is an Associate Professor of Crop Science at Lincoln University of Missouri in Jefferson City, MO, USA, with more than 42 years of experience in teaching, research, and extension.
-He holds a Ph.D. in Agronomy from Texas Tech University in Lubbock, TX.
+Dr. Safiullah Pathan is an Associate Professor of Crop Science at Lincoln University of Missouri in Jefferson City, MO, USA, with 40+ years of experience in teaching, research, and extension.
 His research centers on developing improved crop varieties with higher yields, enhanced tolerance to abiotic stress, and value-added traits.
-In recent years, Dr. Pathan has focused on the production and promotion of quinoa as a nutrient-dense leafy green.
+In recent years, Dr. Pathan has focused on the production and promotion of quinoa as a sustainable multi-purpose crop, especially as a nutrient-dense green leafy vegetable.
 He has authored more than 100 publications, including journal articles and book chapters.
-He has presented at national and international conferences on the nutritional and health-promoting properties of quinoa, both as grain and a leafy green.
+He has presented at national and international conferences on the nutritional and health-promoting properties of quinoa grains and leafy greens.